ewxrjk/nps/README.md

 nps
 ===

-This is an implementation of SUSv4 'ps', and a compatible 'top', for Linux.
+This is an implementation of SUSv4 `ps`, and a compatible `top`, for Linux.

-* Features
+It has the following features:

 - Process properties: memory, IO, timing information, etc
 - System properties: CPU usage, memory usage, load, etc